 There are three types of design patterns commonly used in today’s technological generation.
 The MVC, MVP and MVVM.
-Here is a brief description about the three.
+Here is a brief description of the three.

 MVC pattern splits an application basically into three parts.
 They are;

-• Model: A model depicts the set of classes which further describes the business logic i.e. data model.
+• Model: A model depicts the set of classes that further describes the business logic i.e. data model.
 It delineates the rules for business data which can be manipulated and changed further.

-• View: The View depicts the User Interface modules like jQuery, CSS, html, etc. View only displays the data that is obtained from the controller as outcome.
+• View: The View depicts the User Interface modules like jQuery, CSS, HTML, etc. View only displays the data that is obtained from the controller as an outcome.

 • Controller: The Controller processes the incoming requests.
-Controller receives the input from the user via the View; further it processes the data with the help of Model and then sends it back to View as a result.
+The controller receives the input from the user via the View; further, it processes the data with the help of Model and then sends it back to View as a result.
 Characteristically, it acts as a manager between Model and View.

 Presently, this pattern is in common use by popular frameworks like,

 • Spring Framework